Part 1 Introduction

 Handbook Purpose

-This handbook is for candidates who are completing or have recently completed an educational program.
+This handbook is intended for candidates currently enrolled in or recently graduated from an educational program.

 National Registry Certification